Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 What about SEO

-The primary reason for this confusion is in regards to how Google sees subfolders and subdomains.
+The primary reason for this confusion is in regard to how Google sees subfolders and subdomains.
 SEO professionals are adamant that Google’s bots view subdomains as individual websites rather than an extension of the main site.

-However, the same problem does not exist for subfolders as they are directly connected to the main domain.
+However, the same problem does not exist for subfolders, as they are directly connected to the main domain.
 Every blog or content in the subfolder directly benefits the primary domain.

 What does Google have to say?